EvidenZ (BCDT) Market Cap Hits $5.80 Million

-EvidenZ (CURRENCY:BCDT) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on January 25th.
-During the last week, EvidenZ has traded flat against the U.S. dollar.
-One EvidenZ coin can currently be bought for approximately $0.15 or 0.00000475 BTC on popular cryptocurrency exchanges.
-EvidenZ has a market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+EvidenZ (CURRENCY:BCDT) traded flat against the dollar during the 1 day period ending at 22:00 PM Eastern on January 26th.
+One EvidenZ coin can currently be bought for about $0.15 or 0.00000475 BTC on major exchanges.
+EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
+In the last week, EvidenZ has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.